jnbolsen/ezarr/README.md

 `sudo apt install nfs-common qemu-guest-agent curl`

 The following is set up:
-  - NFS share mounts, as required (in my case, media and download shares).
+  - NFS share mounts with correct permissions (owner: media, group: mediacenter), as required (in my case, media and download shares).
   - Make docker depend on NFS share mounts (qbittorrent may prevent shutdown if not).

-## Using
+## Installing
-1. To get started, clone the repository in a directory of your choosing.
+1. Clone the repository in a directory of your choosing.
 Usually the user home directory.
-2. Copy `.env.sample` to a real `.env` by running `cp .env.sample .env`.
+2. Copy the environment variable file `.env.sample` to a real `.env` by running `cp .env.sample .env`.
 3. Set the environment variables to your liking.
 Note that `ROOT_DIR` should be the directory you have cloned this in.
 4. Run `setup.sh` as superuser.
-This will set up your users, a system of directories, ensure permissions are set correctly.
+This will set up your users, a system of directories, and ensure permissions are set correctly.
 5. Run `docker compose up -d`.

 That's it!
 Your containers are now running and you can continue to set up the settings in them.

 ## Post Installation Notes
-- When linking one service to another, remember to use the container name instead of `localhost`.
+- When linking one service to another, you may use the container name instead of `localhost`.
 - Use [TRaSH Guides](https://trash-guides.info/) for help in optimizing the -arr suite, plex, and qbittorrent.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.